-Internationally acclaimed for the emotional punch packed into her bold choreography, Meryl Tankard is one of Australia’s finest contemporary artists.
+Internationally acclaimed for her bold choreography, Meryl Tankard is one of Australia’s finest contemporary artists.

-As a director, choreographer and writer, her work has been staged in Europe, UK, USA, Asia and Australia, and includes co-productions with the Sydney Opera House, a full-length ballet Wild Swans for The Australian Ballet, musicals for Disney on Broadway and Andrew Lloyd Webber on the West End.
-Meryl created the opening section Deep Sea Dreaming for the Sydney Olympics Games Ceremony 2000 and has been commissioned by some of the world’s most dynamic companies including Lyon Ballet and Netherlands Dance Theatre.
+As a director, choreographer, and writer, her work has been staged in Europe, UK, USA, Asia, and Australia, including co-productions with the Sydney Opera House, a full-length ballet, Wild Swans, for The Australian Ballet, musicals for Disney on Broadway, and Andrew Lloyd Webber on the West End.
+Meryl created the opening section Deep Sea Dreaming for the Sydney Olympics Games Ceremony 2000 and has been commissioned by some of the world’s most dynamic companies, including Lyon Ballet and Netherlands Dance Theatre.

-Beginning her career as a dancer with the Australian Ballet Meryl went on to become one of Pina Bausch’s principal soloists with the ground-breaking Wuppertaler Tanztheater, creating roles in Café Muller, Kontakthof, 1980, Arien, Walzer, Bandoneon etc
+Beginning her career as a dancer with the Australian Ballet, Meryl went on to become one of Pina Bausch’s principal soloists with the ground-breaking Wuppertaler Tanztheater, creating roles in Café Muller, Kontakthof, 1980, Arien, Walzer, Bandoneon, and others.

-In 1989 she founded her own dance company in Canberra, synthesizing a range of influences and styles to create her own unique dance theatre style.
+In 1989, she founded her own dance company in Canberra, synthesising a range of influences and styles to create her own unique dance theatre style.

-As Artistic Director of Adelaide-based Australian Dance Theatre (1993-1999) Meryl transformed the company into a leading International company with her diverse range of full-length works including Furioso, Possessed, Aurora, Rasa, Inuk, Songs with Mara.
+As Artistic Director of Adelaide-based Australian Dance Theatre (1993-1999), Meryl transformed the company into a leading International company with her diverse range of full-length works including Furioso, Possessed, Aurora, Rasa, Inuk, and Songs with Mara.

-Since 2000 Meryl has been working as an independent artist and in 2010 began focusing on film direction, graduating from Australian Film Television and Radio School where she made two short films Mad and Moth.
+Since 2000, Meryl has been working as an independent artist and in 2010, she began focusing on film direction, graduating from the Australian Film Television and Radio School where she made two short films: Mad and Moth.

-In 2018 Meryl choreographed Claudel for Theatre de LAthenee in Paris and remounted her acclaimed production Furioso for Sidi Larbi Cherkaouis Royal Ballet of Flanders.
+In 2018, Meryl choreographed Claudel for Theatre de LAthenee in Paris and remounted her acclaimed production Furioso for Sidi Larbi Cherkaouis at the Royal Ballet of Flanders.